OctopusDeploy/docs/docs/infrastructure/workers/index.md

 ## Built-in Worker

-The Octopus server has an built-in worker that can deploy packages, execute scripts, and perform tasks that don't need to be performed on a deployment target.
+The Octopus server has a built-in worker that can deploy packages, execute scripts, and perform tasks that don't need to be performed on a deployment target.
 The built-in worker is configured by default, however, the built-in worker can be disabled by navigating to **Configuration** and selecting **Disable** fo the **Run steps on the Octopus Server** option.

 Learn more about the [built-in worker](/docs/administration/managing-infrastructure/workers/built-in-worker.md).

 ## External Workers

 An **external worker** is either a [Tentacle](/docs/infrastructure/deployment-targets/windows-targets/index.md) or an [SSH machine](/docs/infrastructure/deployment-targets/linux/index.md) that has been registered with the Octopus server as a worker.
-The setup of a worker is the same as setting up a deployment target as a [Windows Tentacle target](/docs/infrastructure/deployment-targets/windows-targets/index.md) or an [SSH target](/docs/infrastructure/deployment-targets/linux/index.md), except that instead of being added to an environment, a worker is added to a worker pool.
+The setup of a worker is the same as setting up a deployment target as a [Windows Tentacle target](/docs/infrastructure/deployment-targets/windows-targets/index.md) or an [SSH target](/docs/infrastructure/deployment-targets/linux/index.md), except that a worker is added to a worker pool.

+Workers can be restricted to particular environments and can only do work for deployments to those environments.
+A worker that has no environment restrictions can be a worker in any environment.

 Workers have machine policies, are health checked, and run Calamari, just like deployment targets.